rbold/snnappy/README.md

 2. Run `snnap2neuron.py`

-`*.smu.ing` files are generated whenever a SNNAP simulation is run, to convert another simulation to NEURON:
+`*.smu.ing` files are generated whenever a SNNAP simulation is run.

+To convert another simulation to NEURON:

 1. Run it in SNNAP